Oslandia/qgis-water-management-cookbook/tips_tricks/README.md

 This directory contains a list of tips & tricks useful to create EPANET and SWMM models.

 Pre-processing data to build water supply and drainage models is always a hard task.
-Usually, available data has several errors, such as disconnected links or missing nodes, that must be corrected before running a simulation.
+Usually, available data has several errors, such as disconnected links or missing nodes, whcich must be corrected before running a simulation.
 Some work around can also be needed to combine data like assigning elevation to nodes or relating land use types with SWMM sub-catchments parameters.
 Hopefully, available GIS software provide nowadays several tools to manage this data and to organize it in a way that EPANET and SWMM can read it.

 ##Tips & tricks to build the network